Frogvall/dnd5e-misc/Champions of Azeroth/Adventures/The Return of the Amani Empire/Drak'Tharon Keep.md

 > - **Proficiency Bonus** +4
 > ___
 >
-> ***Arcane Field.*** Any living creature that ends its turn within 20 ft. of Novos takes 10 force damage and any living creature within 20 ft. of Novos has their speed reduced to half, unless it has cold resistance.
+> ***Arcane Field.*** Any living creature that ends its turn within 20 ft. of Novos takes 10 force damage and any living creature within 20 ft. of Novos has their speed reduced to half, unless it has cold resistance or immunity.
 In addition, Novos is immune to all damage and conditions while any Crystal Handler is concious and within 120 ft. of Novos.
-Any condition effective on Novos when immunity is activated, ends immidiately.
+Any condition effective on Novos when immunity is activated, ends immediately.
 >
 > ***Magic Resistance.*** Novos has advantage on saving throws against spells and other magical effects.
 >